tetratelabs/wazero/RATIONALE.md

 ### Why aren't config types deeply structured?
 wazero's configuration types cover the three main scopes of WebAssembly use:
-* `RuntimeConfig`: This is the broadest scope, so applies also to compilation and instantiation.
-Ex.
-This controls the WebAssembly Specification Version.
+* `RuntimeConfig`: This is the broadest scope, so applies also to compilation and instantiation. e.g. This controls the WebAssembly Specification Version.
-* `ModuleConfig`: This affects modules instantiated after compilation and what resources are allowed.
-Ex.
-This defines how or if STDOUT is captured.
+* `ModuleConfig`: This affects modules instantiated after compilation and what resources are allowed. e.g. This defines how or if STDOUT is captured.

 We could nest configuration, for example have `ModuleConfig.SysConfig` instead of a flat definition.
 However, a flat structure is easier to work with and is